pnovack-gottshall/KScorrect/README.md

 KScorrect implements the Lilliefors-corrected Kolmogorov-Smirnoff test for use in goodness-of-fit tests, suitable when using sample statistics as estimates of population parameters.
 It uses a resampling algorithm to estimate p-values from the resampling distribution.
 Coded to complement stats::ks.test, it is able to be used with a variety of continuous distributions, including normal, lognormal, univariate mixtures of normals, uniform, loguniform, exponential, gamma, and Weibull distributions.

-Functions are also provided to generate random numbers and calculate density, distribution, and quantile functions are provided for use with the loguniform and mixture distributions.
+Functions are also provided to generate random numbers and calculate density, distribution, and quantile functions for use with the loguniform and mixture distributions.

 ## References